wojtekmaj/react-lifecycle-methods-diagram/README.md

 An interactive version of [React Lifecycle Methods diagram tweeted by Dan Abramov](https://twitter.com/dan_abramov/status/981712092611989509).
 Built in React, obviously.

-I did my best to make the diagram fully accessibile, both for keyboard navigation and screen readers for visually impaired people.
+I did my best to make the diagram fully accessible, both for keyboard navigation and screen readers for visually impaired people.

 [Online version](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) is also available!